vishal-kt/Android-Interview-Question/README.md

 This Context is available in an activity  . this context is tied to the lifecycle of activity .. this context is used when u are passing context in the scope of activity or u need context whoes lifecycle is attached to the current context  \
- If you have to create an object whose lifecycle is attached to an activity, you can use the activity context.
+ If you have to create an object whose lifecycle is attached to an activity, you can use the activity context. \
+ Whenever you are in Activity, for any UI operations like showing toast, dialogs, and etc, use the Activity Context.

+ Always try to use the nearest context which is available to you.
+When you are in Activity, the nearest context is Activity context.
+When you are in Application, the nearest context is the Application context.
+If Singleton, use the Application Context. \

+ Context directly available to you from the enclosing component you’re working within.
+You can safely hold a reference to it as long as that reference does not extend beyond the lifecycle of that component.
+As soon as you need to save a reference to a Context from an object that lives beyond your Activity or Service, even temporarily, switch that reference you save over to the application context.